Ex-French PM Balladur to face trial over Pakistan arms deal | DW | 01.10.2019

 Read more: Sarkozy under pressure to testify in kickbacks trial

-Balladur was charged in May 2017 with "complicity in misuse of corporate assets and concealment" over the 1994 sale to Pakistan.
+Balladur was charged in May 2017 with "complicity in misuse of corporate assets and concealment" over the 1994 submarine sale.

 Read more: Jacques Chirac – the human bulldozer